 Level loop carpeting has a uniform loop height, which makes it smoother, flatter, and easier to vacuum.
 It’s also available in a variety of solid colors, multi-tones, and tweeds.

 Berber Loop Pile

-Similar to level loop in that it has a low profile and won’t show footprints or vacuum tracks, berber loop is perfect for high-traffic areas and busy rooms.
-They’re firm to walk on and are perfect for residents who have difficulty walking, as they’re much less likely to trip you up.
+Berber is similar to level loop in that it’s low-profile, durable, and won’t show footprints or vacuum tracks, making it perfect for high-traffic areas and busy rooms.
+It’s firm to walk on and perfect for residents who have difficulty walking, as it’s much less likely to trip you up.

 Berber loop carpets are made from individual loops of varying lengths tufted together in random or sequenced designs, which gives them deeper texture and more interesting patterns than level loop carpets.
-They’re not ideal for cats, however, as a cat’s claws can become stuck in the loops of the carpet.
+A note for pet owners: Berber carpet’s tightly woven loops aren’t ideal for cats, as a cat’s claws can become stuck in the loops of the carpet.

-If sustainability and environmental friendliness are a top priority for your home’s carpeting, consider a natural fiber carpet, made of seagrass, jute, or sisal (pronounced “sigh-suhl”).
+If sustainability and environmental friendliness are a top priority for your home’s carpeting, consider a natural fiber carpet made of wool, seagrass, jute, or sisal (pronounced “sigh-suhl”).
 These fibers are non-toxic, biodegradable, sustainable, and less allergenic than most other materials.

 Natural fibers come in a variety of textures and patterns, but they’re usually not as soft as synthetic fibers.
 Sisal, in particular, is a very durable fiber but can be a bit rough on bare feet.

 Natural fibers also tend to be more absorbent, meaning they’ll stain more easily than synthetic fibers.
 If you have kids or pets in the house — or are prone to spills yourself — you should look into other options.